Today we're going to dive into how to avoid putting the cart before the horse with HubSpot.

 If your company is serious about differentiation, competitive positioning, thought leadership, sales cycle acceleration, and revenue growth, these are all great things that inbound marketing, inbound sales, and HubSpot software can help you tremendously with.

 But do not put the cart before the horse.

 Technology.
 Talent.
 Strategy.
-Do not pass go without strategy.
-Don't make strategy an afterthought or you will invest in the wrong software.
+Do not pass go without a strategy.
+Don't make strategy an afterthought, or you will invest in the wrong software.